MarioGibney/bitcoin-security-research/Attack Incentive vs Expected Cost to Attack.md

 At present, as BTC asset value increases, EC(attack mining) increases proportionally through the block subsidy increasing MR and commitment.

-Due to bitcoin's gradual disappearance of the block subsidy, however, increases in BTC asset value have a negligible direct impact on EC(attack mining) beyond a certain time frame.
+Due to the gradual disappearance of the block subsidy, however, increases in BTC asset value will eventually have a negligible direct impact on EC(attack mining).

-This suggests that in the future, _there will exist a threshold of BTC asset value >>> blockspace value such that AI(total) > EC(attack mining)_.
+This suggests that in the future, _there will exist a theoretical threshold of BTC asset value >>> blockspace value such that AI(total) > EC(attack mining)_.

 Alternately stated, a key factor in forming our expectation of future mining attacks against bitcoin is to what degree BTC asset value decouples from blockspace value.

+Or: it is possible that fees rise insufficiently for bitcoin to remain secure.